link1900/agra-ranker/README.md

 ### Placing UI
 - interactive drag and drop of text fields for placing creation on race screen (with rug pictures)
 - races / placings listed on the greyhound view
+- disqualification is ui only.
+It will auto shift the numbers.
 - edit placing from greyhound view
 - edit placing from race view